bgevko/vehicle-manager/README.md

 - User can go to [Trips](#trips)
 - User can go to [Maintenance](#maintenance)
-- User see the list of all vehicles, with available and checked out vehicles grouped separately.
+- User see the list of all vehicles, tapping on one leads to [Vehicle Details](#vehicle-details)
   - Filterable by vehicle type, last driven, last driver, mileage, and maintenance status (Overdue, due soon, up-to-date)
-- User can go to [Vehicle Details](#vehicle-details) by selecting a vehicle.
 - User can single-tap checkout a vehicle; the state is updated appropriately
 - User can see their checked out vehicle.
 User can go to [Begin Trip](#begin-trip) from their checked out vehicle.
 - User can single-tap check in a vehicle; the state is updated appropriately